The Care Home Postcode Lottery: Why Costs Vary by 100% Across England

 Related articles

-Care Home Costs by Area UK 2026 — Cheapest to Most Expensive Councils
+Care Home Costs by Area UK 2026 — Lower-cost to Most Expensive Councils

 Care home costs vary by more than 100% depending on your council area.
-See the cheapest and most expensive local authorities for residential and nursing care.
+See the lower-cost and most expensive local authorities for residential and nursing care.

 How Much Does a Care Home Cost in the UK?
 (2026 Data)